jdrew1303/sc-embedded-database/README.md

 | 10060      | 1000 EUR | 15 DAYS | OVERDUE   |
 | 20100      |  500 EUR |  7 DAYS | ACTIVE    |

-> **Note** The example is intentinally contrived.
-Stuffing the amount
+> **Note** This example is intentionally contrived.
+Even though I've seen such
-> as VARCHAR in your database is probably not the best idea even though
+> things in production code, representing the amount and period as `VARCHAR`s
-> I've seen such things in production code.
+> in your database is probably not the best idea.

 #### CUSTOMER_LOAN